Shriinivas/blenderbezierutils/README.md

 #### Resetting Handle

-You can reset the handle if you need to draw a straight line after a curved segment by pressing the hot key `Shift+G` (configurable).
+You can reset the handle if you need to draw a straight line after a curved segment by pressing the hot key `Shift G` (configurable).

 #### Dissociating Handle